adriss/reactjs-graphql-hello-world/README.md

 Note that Adriss only deploys code that you push to the `master` branch of the `adriss` remote.
 Pushing code to another branch of the remote has no effect.
 ## Updating
-Upon deploying your app, Adriss detects which resources of the app need to be updated.
+Upon re-deploying your app, Adriss detects which resources of the app need to be updated.
+These updates happen as soon as the Adriss git remote is updated.